Professional development

-It may be time for a career change if you're bored at your job or work in a shrinking industry.
-Cybersecurity jobs can be rewarding, are in growing demand and have numerous technical and non-technical career paths.
+If you're bored at your job or work in a shrinking industry, it may be time for a career change.
+Cybersecurity jobs can be rewarding, are in growing demand and offer numerous technical and non-technical career paths.
 Cybersecurity professionals defend computer systems, investigate cyber incidents, manage risk and compliance, hunt for vulnerabilities and more.

 Pathways into this industry are as diverse as the job titles, and we’ve uncovered some of the best entry-level cybersecurity jobs you can pursue.
-Read on for essential guidance, outlining everything you need to snag the right cybersecurity beginner role, including key skills and certifications.
+Read on for essential guidance about how to get a cybersecurity job, outlining everything you need to snag the right cybersecurity beginner role, including entry-level cybersecurity requirements, key skills and certifications.

 How do you land security jobs with no experience?
 Well, you need to get some!
 But that doesn’t have to be a job.
 It can be a project, a home lab, volunteer work — or the unique experience you bring from a previous career.
 You can couple these unique experiences with a Cybersecurity Foundations Immersive Boot Camp to help develop career-ready skills in classes taught by industry experts.
-Another popular track is to start at a help desk providing support and work your way up.
-CompTIA’s A+, Network+ and Security+ certifications support this career path.
-To get an edge in your interview, check out our free e-book download, Cybersecurity Interview Tips.
+Another popular track is to start at a help desk providing support and work your way up — but those aren't the only ways.

 What should you learn next?